Whats Wrong with Economics

 What follows is an explanation of the simplest of economic models, then the flaw, then various economic problems that, at present, seem inexplicable but can be explained using the new model.
+It is also worth pointing out certain things that this new model does not explain.

 The traditional model

-Any economy consists of millions of people, hundreds of thousands of businesses and a large numbers of organisations, including the government.
+Any economy consists of millions of people, hundreds of thousands of businesses and a large number of organisations, including the government.
 To see how this works it is useful to sort things out according to their role in the economy.
-For example, a particular individual may be a worker who earns money, as well as being a consumer who buys goods and is a taxpayer.
+For example, a particular individual may be a worker who earns money, as well as being a consumer who buys goods and is also a taxpayer.
 (The word “goods” as used here really means “goods and services”.)
 We can then look at the economy as interactions between the members of households and businesses even though many people will fall into both of these groups.

 Doing this makes it possible to make a simple model of the economy.
 It then becomes possible to see how the economy (might) work.

-Perhaps the simplest model is to see the economy as consisting of firms who employ all the workers and produce all the goods and households who provide all the workers and consume all the goods.
+Perhaps the simplest model is to see the economy as consisting of businesses who employ all the workers and produce all the goods and households who provide all the workers and consume all the goods.

 In this model, at this point, the money paid for goods has to equal the money paid for labour.
 (In this model there is nowhere else for money to go.)

 Suppose some of the people decided, for one reason or other that they did not want to spend all of their income and they saved this money by putting it under their mattresses.
+This is shown in fig 2.

 This would mean that there would be less money to spend on goods and so there would not be enough money to buy all the goods that had been produced.
 In this situation, the producers, who still want to sell all that they can produce, might want to reduce their prices but they can only do this, without reducing their profits, if they can reduce their costs.
 Often, the biggest cost is labour.
-So if there is a shortage of money to buy the goods produced this will tend to reduce the demand for workers as well as the wages of workers.
+So, if there is a shortage of money to buy the goods produced this will tend to reduce the demand for workers as well as the wages of workers.

 If the demand for goods is reduced it can lead to a reduction in wages that will reduce the demand for goods still further.
 Usually this is countered, to some extent, by several factors including increases in productivity and the creation of credit.